GamesCreed

 Bloodhound, PC, Review, Gamescreed

-Reverting back to weapons because it is very important to talk about how they are implemented.
+Reverting to weapons because is very important to talk about how they are implemented.
 Even though all of them are designed to look mean and can cause serious damage, most of them feel like hitting a paper with your finger: It might look powerful, but in reality, the paper is something very easy to rip or destroy.
-So, most of the weapons do look imitating, but their feel heavily showcases how soulless they are.
+So, most of the weapons do look imitating, but they feel heavily showcase how soulless they are.
 And on a high note, there was one simple notch I couldn’t help but notice.

-To keep the aura of an old-FPS game, Bloodhound also employs powerups for players to use.
+To keep the aura of an old FPS game, Bloodhound also employs power-ups for players to use.
 There are only three of them, so let us talk about them briefly.
-First, powerup slows time for every enemy but the player is unaffected, so they can dish out huge damage without being bombarded with bullets and projectiles.
-The second powerup is a syringe that gives 300 health to the player, albeit temporarily.
-It lasts about 10 seconds, and when it is over, the health reverts back to 100.
+First, powerup slows time for every enemy, but the player is unaffected, so they can dish out huge damage without being bombarded with bullets and projectiles.
+The second power-up is a syringe that gives 300 health to the player, albeit temporarily.
+It lasts about 10 seconds, and when it is over, the health reverts to 100.

 Bloodhound, PC, Review, Gamescreed